Ellis Wayne Felker: History

 Ellis Wayne Felker was born in Georgia in 1948.
 He attended local schools.
 In 1977, he was convicted of aggravated sodomy after sexually assaulting a woman, who was able to escape to call the police, in October 1976.
 The victim's underwear had been ripped, her jewelry was removed, and her breasts were injured.
 At his murder trial, Felker later insisted that he did not rape the victim and that the sex in that incident had been consensual.
-Felker was sentenced to 12 years' imprisonment but was paroled in December 1980.
+Felker was sentenced to 12 years' imprisonment and was paroled in December 1980.
 In 1981, he was operating a leather store.

 In 1981, a 19-year-old Georgia woman, Evelyn Joy Ludlam, disappeared in Warner Robins, Georgia.
 She was working her way through Macon Junior College (now part of Middle Georgia State University) as a cocktail waitress at a motel in Warner Robins.
 Her car was found abandoned at the Macon Mall.
 Police learned from her landlady that Ludlam had left a note saying that she would be meeting with Felker later on the day that she had last been seen.
 Felker's neighbor testified to seeing Ludlam's car at his house the day of her disappearance.

 According to the police, Felker invited Ludlam to meet with him under the pretense of a job at his leather shop.
 Joy Ludlam hoped to change jobs because serving as a cocktail waitress did not agree with her religious beliefs.
 Felker was put under police surveillance for two weeks.
 Meanwhile, Ludlam's body was found in a creek.
 She had been raped and murdered by asphyxiation, or strangling.
 Parts of her body, such as the breasts, were cut.